Self-heating effects and switching dynamics in graphene multiterminal Josephson junctions

 To further investigate the escape dynamics of our device, we measure the temperature dependence of the SCD along the contour of the central SC region.
 This is shown in Fig.\,\ref{fig:3}.c for $I_R = 0.1\,\mu$A and a similar trend is observed for all investigated values of $I_R$ inside the central SC region.
 It is clearly visible that the SCD gets narrower with increasing $T$ which is in stark contrast to the thermally activated behaviour as the SCD is expected to broaden with temperature.
 This is further confirmed by calculating $\sigma$ as a function of bath temperature for $I_R=0.1\,\mu$A that is shown in the inset of Fig.\,\ref{fig:3}.d.
 Here, a $\sim40$\% decrease of $\sigma$ is visible in the investigated temperature range.
-The observed behaviour is consistent with phase diffusion due to thermally activated escape and retrapping as observed in moderately damped Josephson junctions\,\cite{Fenton2008} and planar Josephson junctions\,\cite{Haxell2023}.
+The observed narrowing of the SCD with increasing $T$ is a consequence of phase diffusion due to thermally activated escape and retrapping and is consistent with previous observations in moderately damped Josephson junctions\,\cite{Fenton2008} and planar Josephson junctions\,\cite{Haxell2023}.
 However, it is important to note that we observe the narrowing of the SCD in the whole available temperature range and do not find the broadening of the SCD due to thermally activated escape even for the lowest temperatures.
 This suggests that phase diffusion is significant even at base temperature.

 We performed similar measurements along the SC arm of junction 1.
 Here, we find a different behaviour and we cannot resolve a clear SCD.
 Fig.\,\ref{fig:3}.d shows the averaged I-V curves of the 10\,000 individual measurements for $I_R=-0.2\,\mu$A and $I_R=0.1\,\mu$A (white arrows in Fig.\,\ref{fig:1}.b) for different temperatures.
 In the central SC region, for $I_R=0.1\,\mu$A, a sharp transition between the SC and normal states can be seen.
 In this case, the curvature of the averaged I-V curves results from averaging curves with fluctuating switching currents.
 On the other hand, for $I_R=-0.2\,\mu$A, along the SC arm of junction~1, a smooth transition is observed indicating that a finite voltage develops below the switching current.
 This is also consistent with the theoretical expectations for moderately damped Josephson junctions at higher temperatures\,\cite{Fenton2008}.
 As $T$ increases, the thermally activated retrapping results in a significant damping and the junctions become overdamped.
 This is further confirmed by the $T$-dependence of the curves.
 For $I_R=0.1\,\mu$A, as $T$ is increased, the switching current decreases (also visible in Fig.\,\ref{fig:3}.c).
 However, for $I_R=-0.2\,\mu$A, along the SC arm of junction 1, the effect of increasing $T$ is negligible, the increase of $T$ rather makes the transition between the SC and normal states smoother, as it is expected for overdamped junctions.
 It is also consistent with the self-heating picture, since increasing the bath temperature has less effect on the electronic temperature when a large heating power is already present due to the normal currents in the device.
 Therefore, we conclude that the switching of our multiterminal device is determined by phase diffusion at lower temperatures along the contour of the central SC region and show overdamped characteristics along the SC arm of junction 1 due to the increased temperature.